matteobarbera/mavlab_wiki_fork/Lab-standards.md

 The of position of the TX is TOWARDS the Pilot.
 Some TX do not have a Real on of.
 Those TX should NOT be used in the Lab for serios flight ops.

-#TX HARDWARE
+# TX HARDWARE
 All TX should be X9D SE, with a very very good reason not to have that.

-#FIRMWARE
+# FIRMWARE
-ALL firmware on TX should have a standarized proved pre-build version with defined compiler and defined libraries.
+ALL firmware on TX should have a standardized proved pre-build version with defined compiler and defined libraries.
-If TX frimware should be upgraded, s SERIOUS test program is a must and only after proven and done all test new firmware can be introduced in use in the field ops
+If TX firmware should be upgraded, s SERIOUS test program is a must and only after proven and done all test new firmware can be introduced in use in the field ops

-#PC JOYSTICKS
+# PC JOYSTICKS
-Flight with non separated TX e.g. over datalink is NOT allowed for ROC operations, for ROClight is thould bediscurred
+Flight with non separated TX e.g. over data-link is NOT allowed for ROC operations, for ROC-light is should be discussed.

-#TXDISPLAY
+# TX DISPLAY
 All TX displays should be monochrome full sun lit readable and readable in the dark

-#TXWARNINGS
+# TX WARNINGS
 RFC t.b.d.

-#BEHAVIOUR of SWITCHED
+# BEHAVIOUR of SWITCHES

 ##THROTTLE
 ###Electric engine